raincrash/raincrash.github.io/_posts/2023-04-22-How-Attention-Works-in-Vision-Transformers-Part1.md

 categories: ml
 ---

-# How Attention Works in Vision Transformers - Part 1

 In this blogpost, we'll explore how attention works in Vision Transformers(ViT) - [An image is worth 16x16 words: transformers for image recognition at scale](https://arxiv.org/abs/2010.11929), and how it differs from traditional convolutional neural network (CNN) approaches.

 ![ViT vs Classical Transformers](/assets/transformers/vit.png)